TrigonaMinima/TrigonaMinima.github.io/_posts/2014-07-26-Packages-I-do-use.md

 - Hola Unblocker
 - Barlesque

+### Qt4 Designer
+As the name suggests you can design apis with this software instead of making everything with code.
+It'll make a .ui file which can easily be converted to a python class to be used with pyqt4.

 ----

 This above list of packages I use will change with time.
 More additions, removals and modifications will be done in the future.